thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 This example shows a TLS 1.3 handshake with mutual authentication that combines the use of Verifiable Credential and X.509 certificate.
 The client uses a Verifiable Credential, and the server uses an X.509 certificate.
 The client expresses its willingness to process an X.509 certificate from the server.
 In addition, it expresses the capability to be authenticated with a Verifiable Credential or an X.509 certificate.
 The server selects X.509 certificate to authenticate with the client and Verifiable Credential for client authentication.
 Then, the server sends the CertificateRequest message together with the did_methods extension with a set of DID Methods of its choice.
-The server sends its X.509 certificate and the client its Verifiable Credential into their respective Certificate message.
+The server sends its X.509 certificate and the client its Verifiable Credential into their respective Certificate messages.

 <!-- TODO description of DID resolve at server side -->